Hands-on Gear Review

 Best Uses: Hiking, backpacking, climbing.

 This wins our OutdoorGearLab Editors' Choice award.
 They are light, strong, versatile poles with comfortable cork handles.
 Climbers and hikers alike will enjoy using these poles on everything from the roughest of approaches to simple day hikes.
-The Alpine Carbon Cork is on the light side for telescoping poles, but if your an ounce counting through-hiker the Alpine Carbon Cork is far from the lightest.
-You do get superior durability, comfort and versatility for a few extra ounces.
+The Alpine Carbon Cork is on the light side for telescoping poles, but if you're an ounce counting hiker the Alpine Carbon Cork is far from the lightest, but you do get superior durability, comfort and versatility for a few extra ounces.
 While these poles don't have an anti-shock mechanism, the carbon fiber shafts absorb a fair amount of vibration.
 After extensive testing during off trail travel we actually appreciated the fact that these poles didn't have an anti-shock.
-The Alpine Carbon corks are strong enough for ski touring and get short enough to be appreciated by split-boarders and snowshoers alike.
+The Alpine Carbon corks are strong enough for ski touring and get short enough to be appreciated by splitboarders and snowshoers alike.
 All and all, if you are willing to throw down the coin on these poles you won't be disappointed.